Rampage (1986 video game)

-Rampage is a 1986 arcade game by Bally Midway.
-Players take control of a trio of gigantic monsters trying to survive against onslaughts of military forces.
-Each round is completed when a particular city is completely reduced to rubble.
+Rampage is a 1986 action video game developed and published by Bally Midway for arcades.
+Inspired by monster films, players control a trio of monsters: George, Lizzie, and Ralph, humans transformed into creatures due to various experimental mishaps.
+The goal is to destroy cities and combat military forces while staying alive.
+The game is set across 128 days in cities throughout North America, with each cycle repeating five times.
+Gameplay includes destroying buildings, eating humans, and avoiding damage.

+Rampage spawned ports to various home consoles and computers, as well as five sequels and a 2018 film adaptation.
 Warner Bros. currently owns all rights to the property via their purchase of Midway Games.
-Inspired by monster films, Rampage spawned five sequels and a film adaptation in 2018.

 Gameplay

-Up to three simultaneous players control a trio of humans transformed into gigantic animalistic monsters due to various experiment-related accidents: George, who was transformed into a King Kong-like gorilla by an experimental vitamin, Lizzie, who was transformed into a Ymir-like reptile by a radioactive lake, and Ralph, who was transformed into a giant bipedal wolf by a food additive.
-The monsters must raze all buildings in a high-rise city to advance to the next level, eating people and destroying helicopters, tanks, taxis, police cars, boats, and trolleys along the way.
+Up to three players control a trio of humans transformed into giant animalistic monsters due to various experiment-related accidents: George, a scientist who turned into a King Kong-like gorilla due to the influence of experimental vitamins; Lizzie, a woman who turned into a Godzilla-like reptile after swimming in a lake contaminated with radioactive waste; and Ralph, who turned into a gigantic werewolf after unwisely eating a hot dog with an unknown food additive.
+The trio must raze all buildings in a high-rise city to advance to the next level, eating people and destroying helicopters, tanks, taxis, police cars, boats and trolleys along the way.

 The player can climb any of the buildings, punching them to pieces and reducing them to rubble.
-Non-playable human characters within the levels can also be punched or grabbed and food items can be eaten.
-The player's monster receives damage from enemy bullets, sticks of dynamite, shells, punches from other monsters, and falls.
+Non-playable human characters within levels can also be punched or grabbed and food items can be eaten.
+The player's monster receives damage from enemy bullets, shells, sticks of dynamite, punches from other monsters, lightning, and falling.
 Health is recovered by eating food items such as fruit, roast chicken, or soldiers.
-If a monster takes too much damage, it reverts into naked human form and starts walking off the screen sideways, covering its body with its hands.
+If a monster takes too much damage, they will return to their former, but nude, human state and walk off the screen, covering their body with their hands.
 In this state, players can be eaten by another monster.
-If the player continues, the human mutates back into the monster or (if the human walked off the screen) flies in on a blimp (but has lost their score), with a full life bar.
+If the player continues, the person returns to their monster form or (if the person has walked off the screen) flies in on a blimp (but has lost their previous score) with a full life bar.